nens/threedi-docs/source/e_2d_flood_tutorial.rst

 You will learn the following in this tutorial:

 * Adding 1D channels to a model.
-* Add boundary conditions to a channel.
+* Adding boundary conditions to a 1D channel.
 * Add a linear obstacle to a 2D model.
 * Create a potential breach event in a 2D model.
 * Simulate the model with a breach event.